PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: Related Work

 \textbf{Commercial Unified T2AV Models.} Recent commercial systems have driven a paradigm shift from cascaded video-to-audio pipelines toward large-scale unified architectures for joint audio-visual generation.
-Models such as \textit{Sora 2}\cite{sora2}, \textit{Veo 3.1}\cite{veo3.1}, \textit{Seedance 1.5 Pro}\cite{seedance1.5pro}, \textit{Kling 2.6}\cite{Kling-V2-6}, and \textit{Wan 2.6}~\cite{Wan2.6} demonstrate that massive multimodal pretraining and tightly coupled diffusion-based architectures can produce high-fidelity, cinematic audio-visual content at scale.
-These commercial models typically rely on sophisticated cross-modal fusion mechanisms to coordinate visual dynamics and sound generation in open-domain scenarios, highlighting the practical scalability and expressive power of unified audio-visual foundation models.
+Models such as Sora 2~\cite{sora2}, Veo 3.1~\cite{veo3.1}, Seedance 1.5 Pro~\cite{seedance1.5pro}, Kling v2.6~\cite{Kling-V2-6}, and Wan 2.6~\cite{Wan2.6} demonstrate that massive multimodal pretraining and tightly coupled diffusion-based architectures can produce high-fidelity, cinematic audio-visual content at scale.
+These commercial models typically rely on large-scale training and sophisticated cross-modal fusion mechanisms to coordinate visual dynamics and sound generation in open-domain scenarios, highlighting the practical scalability and expressive power of unified audio-visual foundation models.

-\textbf{Academic Unified T2AV Models.} Academic studies have systematically explored principled architectures and training strategies for joint video-to-audio generation, with a particular focus on modular design and temporal alignment. \textit{UniVerse-1}\cite{wang2025universe} introduces a ``stitching of experts'' framework to fuse pretrained video and audio latent representations, while \textit{UniForm}\cite{zhao2025uniform} proposes a unified diffusion transformer operating within a shared multimodal latent space.
-To address temporal synchronization, approaches such as \textit{SyncFlow}\cite{liu2024syncflow} and \textit{AV-Link}\cite{haji2025av} incorporate flow-matching objectives and temporal adapters to align audio-visual features. \textit{JavisDiT}\cite{liu2025javisdit} and \textit{AV-DiT}\cite{wang2024av} further investigate hierarchical spatio-temporal priors and modality-specific adapters to coordinate attention across modalities.
-Earlier baselines, including \textit{Seeing and Hearing}\cite{xing2024seeing} and \textit{CMC-PE}~\cite{ishii2025simple}, establish strong diffusion-based reference points through latent alignment and timestep control.
+\textbf{Academic Unified T2AV Models.} Complementary to the commercial generative models, academia has explored the architectures and training strategies required for robust audio-visual alignment, primarily through the lens of joint video-to-audio generation.
+Earlier baselines, including Seeing and Hearing~\cite{xing2024seeing} and CMC-PE~\cite{ishii2025simple}, establish strong diffusion-based reference points through latent alignment and timestep control.
 Kim et al.~\cite{kim2024versatile} introduced mixture-of-noise strategies to manage the varying information density of audio-visual signals.
+Specifically, to address temporal synchronization, approaches such as SyncFlow~\cite{liu2024syncflow} and AV-Link~\cite{haji2025av} incorporate flow-matching objectives and temporal adapters to align audio-visual features.
+JavisDiT~\cite{liu2025javisdit} and AV-DiT~\cite{wang2024av} further investigate hierarchical spatio-temporal priors and modality-specific adapters to coordinate attention across modalities.
+To achieve seamless modality fusion, recent UniVerse-1~\cite{wang2025universe} introduces a ``stitching of experts'' framework to fuse pretrained video and audio latent representations, while UniForm~\cite{zhao2025uniform} proposes a unified diffusion transformer operating within a shared multimodal latent space.